• Skip to primary navigation

 Step 4.
 Take a sheet of rice paper and dip it in the water for only a couple of seconds until all of the rice paper is covered then transfer it to your plate.
 The rice paper will rehydrate and become softer as you're working with it so it's important not to oversoak it.

 Step 5.
-Add two-three tablespoons of filling to the center of the rice paper.
+Add 1 heaping tablespoon of filling to the center of the rice paper.
 Then gently pull the bottom of the rice paper up over the filling, fold over the left side, and then the right.
 Finally, roll it forward to seal the dumpling.
-Then repeat with a second rice paper so it's double-wrapped.
+Then repeat with a second rice paper so it’s double-wrapped.

 Step 6.
 Wipe out the excess moisture in the skillet and place it back over medium heat.
 Add a thin layer of oil to coat the bottom of the pan and place 3-4 dumplings in the skillet leaving space between them.
 Cook on each side for 5-6 minutes or until crispy with some brown spots.
 Transfer to a wire rack and continue with the process until you've cooked all the dumplings.